 Our websites are full of images and we want them to look good.
 But high quality and large images often slow down our site speed.
 So Smush Image Compression helps us get that sorted by automatically compressing our images as we upload them whilst still keeping them beautiful!

-If any of you are a member of my Facebook Group then you will have seen me going on and on about backing up your website.
-It’s no small matter – in literally seconds that website you have spent time and money on can disappear and you won’t get it back!
+Another best WordPress plugins essential!
+Backing up your website is no small matter – in literally seconds that website you have spent time and money on can disappear and you won’t get it back!
+It’s 100% essential!
 You know all those photos and files you have stored on your computer, you most likely have them backed up in the cloud or on a memory stick or hard drive.
 As they are precious to you and you wouldn’t want them to be accidentally deleted or lost if your computer packs in.
 It’s the same with your website, but there are far more things that could go wrong.
 Something could break -it’s unlikely but it can.
 Someone could hack into your site and wipe it – far more common that you would have thought and these things are random so don’t go sitting there thinking no one would ever find my site that no one visits, your hosting or domain name could expire, ANYTHING!

 So basically what you need is Updraft Plus, you sync it with your Dropbox, Google Drive or other cloud based storage, set it to back up automatically every week and hey presto you’re done.
 It will automatically back up your website to somewhere safe – so if the unthinkable does happen you have all your files for your website nice and safe.
 If this list of best WordPress plugins was in order this would be my number one!